-Some of the parameters are configured via attributes on Device, Server and other objects through the web app.
-Check the badge next to an attribute key for information on where the parameter can be used.
+Some parameters can be configured as attributes on Device, Server, and other objects through the web app.
+Refer to the badge next to each attribute key to see where a parameter can be used.

 List of available configuration parameters:

-Network interface for a the protocol.
-If not specified, server will bind all interfaces.
+Network interface for the protocol.
+If not specified, the server will bind to all interfaces.

 Port number for the protocol.
 Most protocols use TCP on the transport layer.
 Some protocols use UDP.
 Some support both TCP and UDP.

 List of devices for polling protocols.
-List should contain unique ids separated by commas.
+The list should contain unique IDs separated by commas.
 Used only for polling protocols.

 Polling interval in seconds.
 Used only for polling protocols.